Money and Wellbeing

-The link between money and mental health is cyclical – financial worries can often lead to low mood, anxiety and stress, and similarly, mental health difficulties can cause difficulties for individuals trying to manage their money, inhibiting their ability to tackle what can be a daunting topic.
+The relationship between money and mental health can be a vicious circle – financial worries can often lead to low mood, anxiety and stress, and similarly, mental health difficulties can make it harder for individuals to manage their money, impairing their ability to tackle what can be a daunting topic.

 Money worries can affect us in different ways